 The kind of your company will determine if you require different licenses and permissions.
 Typical instances might be:

-- Food sector companies must have a health license to guarantee adherence to health and safety rules.
+- Food sector companies must hold a health license to ensure adherence to health and safety regulations.

-- Environmental clearance is essential for companies like manufacturing plants that could affect the surroundings.
+- Environmental clearance is essential for companies, such as manufacturing plants, that could potentially affect the surroundings.

 -